-Three years ago, I started growing a few different varieties of heirloom lettuce.
-To me, lettuce - more than any other vegetable - represents the highs and the lows of urban gardening.
-Is anything more satisfying than seeing the bright neon green of Amish Deer Tongue Lettuce peeking up through the dirt in spring?
-Is there anything more soul crushing than the discovery that your perfect head of Speckled Bibb has been nibbled to the ground by a flock of rough-and-tumble Brooklyn sparrows?
-This year I got wise and outsmarted the sparrows with the clever use of bird netting and row cover - leaving me with a bumper crop of tender spring lettuce.
-(A delicious bonus: laughing in the face of my sparrow nemeses.)
+Lettuce really represents the highs and the lows of urban gardening.
+Is anything more satisfying than seeing the bright neon green of Amish Deer Tongue Lettuce peeking up through the dirt?
+Or more soul-crushing than discovering that your perfect head of Speckled Bibb has been nibbled to the ground by a flock of rough-and-tumble Brooklyn sparrows?

 That first glimpse of strawberries at the market means that summer is finally here.
-I look forward to their arrival the way some people celebrate baseball's opening day.
-Once, as a kid, I ate so many strawberries that I got hives.
-I really like strawberries.
-When I say "strawberries," I mean those nuggets of red, delicious juiciness found at the farmers' market or a local farm stand -- not the giant (flavorless) ones you can find year round at the supermarket.
-Like most good things, strawberries must be waited for, consumed with biblical gluttony and then mourned as their season ends.
+By "strawberries," we mean those nuggets of red, delicious juiciness found at the farmers' market or a local farm stand -- not the giant (flavorless) ones you can find year round at the supermarket.

 If you're lucky to have access to a garden with verdant clumps of basil growing in it, there's nothing like its heady smell hovering in the summer heat.
 Bonus: according to folklore, basil is a cure for scorpion stings.
 Intrigued?
 Read on.